 Are SPACs worth it?

 Despite the concerns mentioned here, certain SPACs may have benefits.
-Some are run by highly successful investors such as Bill Ackman, whose $4 billion Pershing Square Tontine Holdings has been praised as a more investor-friendly structure than most SPACs have offered, particularly by forgoing the 20% sponsor stake.⁷ Having an experienced investor vet the target company may be a safer way to buy new stocks than simply diving in on your own.
-On balance, though, the significant costs, along with the relatively blind faith associated with buying in, make SPACs inappropriate for the average investor—and speculative at best for investors deeply familiar with particular sponsors and their targets.
+Some are run by highly successful investors such as Bill Ackman, whose $4 billion Pershing Square Tontine Holdings has been praised as a more investor-friendly structure than most SPACs have offered, particularly by forgoing the 20% sponsor stake.⁷ And yet because of the considerable risks involved, having an experienced investor vet the target company is a critical step.
+But even with the most robust due diligence, the significant costs, along with the relatively blind faith associated with buying in, make SPACs inappropriate for the average investor—and speculative at best for investors deeply familiar with particular sponsors and their targets.

 1 seattletimes.com, 2/8/21.
 2 “A Sober Look at SPACs,” corpgov.law.harvard.edu, 11/19/20.
 3 spactrack.net, 2/26/21.
 4 nasdaq.com, 10/1/20.
 5 barrons.com, 12/13/20.
 6 Extraordinary Popular Delusions and the Madness of Crowds, Charles Mackay, 1841.
 7 cnbc.com, 7/22/20.